 Resume formatting tips

 - Length: Keep your resume to 2 pages or under.
 You’ve probably heard that recruiters and hiring managers don’t have lots of time to read every resume, so keep yours brief if you want to ensure that they read all of the important info in yours.
+A one page resume is fine if you don’t have much experience to write about.

 - Font and text: Complex fonts are a readers’ worst nightmare and will leave recruiters struggling to understand your message.
 Use a clear simple lean font in a color that stands out against the page, and break your text up with bullet points to make the content easily digestible.